-Between Q2 FY 15 and Q2 FY 16, most of the tax revenue streams shown in Table I spiked.
-Note that the Q2 FY 16 numbers shown on Table I are preliminary, i.e., unaudited, and represent the amounts that were collected during the quarter.
+Between Q3 FY 15 and Q3 FY 16, most of the tax revenue streams shown in Table I declined.
+Note that the Q3 FY 16 numbers shown on Table I are preliminary, i.e., unaudited, and represent the amounts that were collected during the quarter.
 Unlike annual data, which tends to be relatively smooth, quarterly data from one fiscal year can swing widely from corresponding quarterly figures in other fiscal years.
 This phenomenon can come about as the result of differences in the timing of the receipt of revenues, as well as unusual differences in economic conditions that might exist between any two particular corresponding quarters.
-An example of this latter situation would be the impact of harsh weather conditions on, say, sales tax revenue.
+An example of this latter situation would be the impact of harsh weather conditions on sales tax revenue.

-With these caveats in mind, a comparison of Q2 FY 15 and Q2 FY 16 Sales Tax revenue reveals relatively flat performance.
-Food and Beverage tax revenue, in comparison, appears to have grown by 19% during the same period.
-This unusually strong performance likely is a statistical illusion and, consequently, staff does not expect the annual performance of this revenue stream to be anything like the Q2 to Q2 comparison shown on the table.
-Similarly, Table I indicates that Other Development Fees jumped by about 64% between these two points in time.
-This huge variance resulted from improvements in development activity over Q2 of the previous year but, also, probably reflects new fee levels that came into effect during Q2 FY 16, as well as differences in the timing of when fees were recorded in the County's accounting system.
-The jump of 43.4% in the County's Inspection Fees, which reflect current development, also likely reflect the new fee levels.
+With these caveats in mind, a comparison of Q3 FY 15 and Q3 FY 16 Sales Tax revenue reveals an increase of about 5%.
+Food and Beverage tax revenue, in comparison, appears to have dropped slightly, by about 2.5% during the same period.
+This drop likely is a statistical illusion and, consequently, staff does not expect the annual performance of Food & Beverage revenue to resemble the Q3 to Q3 comparison shown on the table.
+Similarly, Table I indicates that Other Development Fees fell by about 24% between these two points in time.
+This large variance might have resulted from a slowdown in planned development activity, but also might reflect differences in the timing of when fees were paid and recorded in the County's accounting system.
+The jump of 51% in the County's Inspection Fees, which reflect current development, likely reflect new fee levels adopted by the BOS in November 2015 and, also, an increase in new construction activity.

-During the Q2 FY 15 to Q2 FY 16 time period, the County's Consumer Utility Tax revenue, a stream that historically has correlated well with general economic activity jumped, surprisingly, by 13.2%.
-The increase in this particular revenue stream is the most dramatic seen in recent years, but caution should be taken in interpreting this result.
-Staff thinks that the ongoing shift away from landline telephones to cell phone usage and internet-based communication services such as Skype and FaceTime will tend to dampen growth in this revenue stream.
+During the Q3 FY 15 to Q3 FY 16 time period, the County's Consumer Utility Tax revenue, a stream that historically has correlated well with general economic activity dropped by 12.5%.
+Caution should be taken in interpreting this result since this result follows a surprising jump in Q2's year-over-year (YOY) performance of 13.2%.
+As for the long-term, staff thinks that the ongoing shift away from landline telephones to cell phone usage and internet-based communication services such as Skype and FaceTime will tend to dampen growth in this revenue stream.
 These latter forms of communication are not subject to taxation and, consequently, growth in the use of these alternate methods of communication has potentially negative long-term implications for the County's Telecommunications Tax revenue, which is a substantial portion (roughly 52%) of Albemarle's overall Consumer Utility Tax revenue.
-The magnitude of the increase shown here, in other words, likely will not continue.

-Transient Occupancy Tax (TOT) appears to have increased by about 13.4% between Q2 FY 15 and Q2 FY 16.
+Transient Occupancy Tax (TOT) appears to have decreased by about 2.6% between Q3 FY 15 and Q3 FY 16.
 Note that, in coming quarters, a substantial number of new hotel and motel rooms will open in the City, while none will open in the County.
-This situation will continue to put downward pressure on the Albemarle's TOT revenue stream in the foreseeable future.
-Again, the apparent double-digit growth in this revenue stream shown on Table I likely will not continue in the rest of the fiscal year.
+This situation is expected to put downward pressure on the Albemarle's TOT revenue stream in the foreseeable future.